C-PACER LOANS

 C-PACER Sumter Statutory Authority

-The C-PACER Authority has established an IGA with the county to enable C-PACE-approved improvements for both new and existing businesses, and to impose assessments to secure financing for the lender.
+The C-PACER Authority was established through an IGA with the county to enable C-PACE-approved improvements for both new and existing businesses, and to impose assessments to secure financing for the lender.

 What Does C-PACER Cover?